t1stm/ndithering-extended/readme.md

 ### 🟡 Package manager

-Install from your distro's package manager, it may use the python package managed at system level:
+Install from your distro's package manager, it may use the python package at system level:

 <table align="center">
   <tr>